Reduce the cost of API 610 pump equipment by specifying non-process fluid equipment materials

 The standard for centrifugal pumps used in the oil and gas industry is API 610 and this, along with the knowledge of the process fluid, enables the selection of material for the process wetted components in the pump, including the casing and impeller, from API 610 Table H (see Figure 2).
 Depending on the corrosiveness of the process fluid, this material may range from low cost carbon steel to expensive exotic alloys such as duplex stainless steel or Hastelloy.

-Figure 2 – Extract from API 610 Table H showing various materials for process-wetted components
+Figure 2 (image on the right)– Extract from API 610 Table H showing various materials for process-wetted components

 The mechanical seal contains the process fluid, which is usually corrosive or toxic, within the pump preventing leakage at the pump shaft.
 The standard for mechanical seals used in the oil and gas industry is API 682 which contains no specific material specification table, but it does specify that the material for the gland plate of the mechanical seal in contact with the process fluid must be of equal or higher specification to that used in the pump casing.
 In practice, due to the smaller components used in the seal, the material is often a higher specification than the pump casing to minimise seal wear and prevent the need for premature replacement.